-Augie Reads summer essay
+Augie Reads 2021 summer essay

-You’ll bring a copy of your finished essay to the first day of your FYI/FYH 101 class.
-We look forward to discussing the book with you when you step onto campus as a first-year student this fall.
+You’ll bring a copy of your finished essay to the first day of your First-Year Inquiry/First-Year Honors 101 class.
+We look forward to discussing the book with you when you join our intellectual community as a first-year student.